Bill Viola Jr

-William "Bill" Viola Jr. (born April 9, 1977) is an international martial arts champion, promoter and author.
+William Viola Jr. (born April 9, 1977) is an international martial arts champion, promoter and author.
 He is the producer and founder of the Pittsburgh, Pennsylvania based Kumite Classic.

 Early life

 Bill Viola Jr. was born in North Huntingdon, Pennsylvania.
 He was introduced to the art of Shotokan Karate by his father Bill Viola Sr. who is the founder of Allegheny Shotokan Karate and co-creator of the modern sport of MMA.
 Viola Jr. followed in his father's footsteps beginning martial arts lessons at the age of 3.

 Career

 In 2019, the city of Pittsburgh named September 23 as "Sensei Viola Day" recognizing the Viola Family for their 50-year dojo anniversary.
 The date was symbolic as it was Viola Jr.’s son's William Viola IV's birthday.

 Competition retirement

 In the summer of 1999, Viola was involved in an automobile accident on US Route 30 in North Huntingdon, Pennsylvania.
 He sustained a serious cervical neck fracture injury that effectively ended his competitive karate career (1981–1999).